dpc10ster/RJafrocBook/docs/02-roc-data-format.md

 #> [1] "0" "1"
 ```

-For example, the name of the first treatment is `"0"`.
+* For example, the name of the first treatment is `"0"`.
 The names can be longer strings, but use of very long string names may mess up the output formats of the analysis report.
-As per the __KISS__ principle ^[For those not familiar, KISS stands for Keep It Simple, Stupid.], keep the names short.
+As per the __KISS__ principle ^[For those not familiar with it, KISS is American for __Keep It Simple, Stupid__.], keep the names short.
 * The names of the readers are in the `readerID` array: